Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-CPEtools/README.md

 -   The EasyConfig build upon the 1.0 one but with some important changes as there is now a tool that should only be installed in partition/G. So there are now makefile targets and additional variables for the Makefile.

+-   The cpeAMD version required changes to compile in 23.12:

+    -   The `rocm` module now needs to be loaded explicitly to have acces to the HIP runtime libraries and header files.

+    -   Needed to unload the accellerator module as we do use OpenMP but do not want to use OpenMP offload.

+    -   There is a problem when linking with the AMD compilers of code that uses ROCm libraries when `LIBRARY_PATH` is set.